 The Refurbishment / Demolition Survey is required where the premises, or part of it, need upgrading, refurbished or demolished.
 The Survey does not need a record of the ACM's condition.
-The survey aims to ensure that nobody will be harmed by working on ACM's in the premises.
+The survey aims to ensure that nobody will be harmed by working on ACM's on the premises.
 Such work will be done by the right contractor in the correct way.

 The Survey must locate and identify all ACMs before any structural work begins at a stated location or on stated equipment at the premises.
 It involves destructive inspection and asbestos disturbance.
 The area surveyed must be vacated and a Licensed Contractor may need to assist with the Survey.
 Coventry Property Surveys can arrange this and will ensure that the area is certified fit for reoccupation after the Survey.

 Facts about Asbestos

 Asbestos still kills around 5000 workers each year, this is more than the number of people killed on the roads.

 Around 20 tradesmen die each week as a result of past exposure.
 However, asbestos is not just a problem of the past, it can be present today in any building built or refurbished before the year 2000.

 When materials that contain asbestos are disturbed or damaged, fibres are released into the air.
 When these fibres are inhaled they can cause serious diseases.
 These diseases will not affect you immediately; they often take a long time to develop, but once diagnosed, it is often too late to do anything.
 This is why it is important that you protect yourself now.